Alasdair MacIntyre: Biography

-He has also been a visiting professor at Princeton University, and is a former president of the American Philosophical Association.
+He had also been a visiting professor at Princeton University and was president of the American Philosophical Association.
 In 2010, he was awarded the Aquinas Medal by the American Catholic Philosophical Association.
-He is a member of the American Academy of Arts and Sciences (elected 1985), the British Academy (1994), the Royal Irish Academy (1999), and the American Philosophical Society (2005).
+He was a member of the American Academy of Arts and Sciences (elected 1985), the British Academy (1994), the Royal Irish Academy (1999), and the American Philosophical Society (2005).

-From 2000 he was the Rev. John A. O'Brien Senior Research Professor in the Department of Philosophy (emeritus since 2010) at the University of Notre Dame, Indiana, US.
-He is also professor emerit and emeritus at Duke University.
-In July 2010 he became senior research fellow at London Metropolitan University's Centre for Contemporary Aristotelian Studies in Ethics and Politics.
-Since his retirement from active teaching in 2010, he remains the senior distinguished research fellow of the Notre Dame Center for Ethics and Culture, where he retains an office.
-He continues to make public presentations, including an annual keynote as part of the Center for Ethics and Culture's Fall Conference.
+From 2000, he was the Rev. John A. O'Brien Senior Research Professor in the Department of Philosophy (emeritus since 2010) at the University of Notre Dame, Indiana, US.
+He was also professor emerit and emeritus at Duke University.
+In July 2010, he became senior research fellow at London Metropolitan University's Centre for Contemporary Aristotelian Studies in Ethics and Politics.
+After his retirement from active teaching in 2010, MacIntyre remained the senior distinguished research fellow of the Notre Dame de Nicola Center for Ethics and Culture, where he retained an office.
+He continued to make public presentations, including an annual keynote as part of the de Nicola Center for Ethics and Culture's Fall Conference.

-He has been married three times.
-From 1953 to 1963 he was married to Ann Peri, with whom he had two daughters.
-From 1963 to 1977 he was married to former teacher and now poet Susan Willans, with whom he had a son and daughter.
-Since 1977 he has been married to philosopher Lynn Joy, who is also on the philosophy faculty at Notre Dame.
+MacIntyre was married three times.
+From 1953 to 1963, he was married to Ann Peri, with whom he had two daughters.
+From 1963 to 1977, he was married to former teacher and now poet Susan Willans, with whom he had a son and daughter.
+From 1977 to his death, he was married to philosopher Lynn Joy, who is also on the philosophy faculty at Notre Dame.

+MacIntyre died on 21 May 2025 at a care facility in South Bend, Indiana, at the age of 96.